Southwark St George the Martyr

 Southwark St George the Martyr was a civil parish in the metropolitan area of London, England and part of the ancient Borough of Southwark.
 In 1855 the parish vestry became a local authority within the area of responsibility of the Metropolitan Board of Works.
 It became part of the Metropolitan Borough of Southwark in 1900 and was abolished as a civil parish in 1930.
+At the 1921 census (the last before the abolition of the parish), Southwark St George the Martyr had a population of 52,114.

 History

 In 1295 the ancient borough of Southwark was enfranchised and initially consisted of the parishes of St George the Martyr, St Margaret, St Mary and St Olave.

 Geography

 The bulk of the parish was centred on St George's Circus, with Newington Causeway and Borough High Street forming the eastern boundary.
-That part of the parish, also known as St George's Fields was essentially the same as the King's Manor.
+That part of the parish, also known as St George's Fields, was essentially the same as the King's Manor.
 In the north east it included the church of St George the Martyr Southwark and then formed a long, narrow panhandle along the Old Kent Road, terminating at what is now Burgess Park and surrounding the triangular parish of Newington on two sides.
 It comprised 284 acre and had a population in 1881 of 59,712.

 A map showing the St George the Martyr wards of Southwark Metropolitan Borough as they appeared in 1916.